mnot/I-D/variants/draft.md

 Upon a subsequent request, if both selection algorithms return a stored representation, it can be served from cache; otherwise, the request will need to be forwarded to origin.

-### Partial Coverage
+## Partial Coverage

-Now, consider the previous example, but where only one of the varied axes is listed in `Variants`:
+Now, consider the previous example, but where only one of the Vary'd axes is listed in `Variants`:

 ~~~
 GET /bar HTTP/1.1